executors/executors/explanatory.md

 compilation, reflection, serialization, and others.
 A separate effort should characterize the programming problems posed by heterogeneity and suggest solutions.

-### Querying Information about a Context's Execution Resources

-// TODO

 ### Bulk Execution Extensions